 Get a Travel Adapter

-Invest in one that also has USB ports so you can plug in multiple devices without needing several adapters.
+Invest in one with USB ports so you can plug in multiple devices without needing several adapters.

 Safety and Awareness in Venice

-Venice has a surprisingly low crime rate for a busy city and this rate is far lower than Rome and Milan.
-Corruption and bribery among businesses and officials are the most common crimes and that’s not going to affect your vacation much!
+Venice has a surprisingly low crime rate for a busy city, and this rate is far lower than that of Rome and Milan.
+Corruption and bribery among businesses and officials are the most common crimes, and they are not going to affect your vacation much!

-Awareness is super important in Venice because one of the biggest dangers isn’t crime It’s falling into a canal!
+Awareness is super important in Venice because one of the biggest dangers isn’t a crime; it’s falling into a canal!
 You might accidentally miss a step on a staircase or lose your balance.

 Always keep your kids on the inside of the sidewalk or walk single file to avoid the edge.